New Jersey Business Insurance

 These laws are in place for the employees' protection, but they also represent a litigation risk for employers.
 While all business owners will do their best to mitigate these risks through careful management practices, all small business owners can use the protection and peace of mind of a comprehensive insurance policy.

-New Jersey workers compensation laws
+New Jersey workers compensation Laws and Requirements

 Just as New Jersey boasts stronger employment discrimination laws than the U.S. average, its workers compensation requirements are especially strict.
 While most U.S. states have a threshold of four or so employees before workers compensation coverage is required, the New Jersey Department of Labor and Workforce Development states that all New Jersey employers, even those with just one employee, are required to obtain workers compensation insurance.
 Sole proprietors and partners or members of an LLC may choose to exempt themselves from insurance, but all employees of a corporation, including its officers, may not.